unlight/asmt-javascript-questions/README.md

 ## Real questions from committees

+### Common
+- What motivates you to be a senior software engineer?
+(What is your goal to become a senior software engineer?)
+(What motivates you to get the next level?)
+  - What does it mean to be a Senior Specialist?
+Please explain new challenges and responsibilities.
+  - What is the difference between L2 and L3 engineer?
+- What challenges or big goals would you like set for yourself being Cheif Software Engineer.
+- Please, name the phases of Software Development Life Cycle?
+- Talk about SDLC in context of your project.

 ### Code Quality
 - Which code review tools you know/use?
 Your criterias for good code.
 - What is code review in your opinion?